 - 2.5.a.
-The program director must possess current certification in the specialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or by the American Osteopathic Board of Neurology and Psychiatry (AOBNP), or specialty qualifications that are acceptable to the Review Committee.
-(Core) - 2.5.a.1.
-Only ABPN and AOBNP certification are considered acceptable.
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or by the American Osteopathic Board of Neurology and Psychiatry, or specialty qualifications that are acceptable to the Review Committee.
 (Core) - 2.5.b.
 The program director must demonstrate ongoing clinical activity.
 (Core)